muggy8/improbable/from-me-to-me/UIb4kVxn.md

 Of course, I got scolded for nabbing one of the slime blobs to play with again.

-Phanna woke up well after dinner time instead of the aftenoon like he normally does.
+Phanna woke up well after dinner time instead of in the afternoon like he normally does.

-"I see you've made a few more of Melody's skulls" Phanna said after seeing the stack of wooden skull scuptures in the living room.
+"I see you've made a few more of Melody's skulls" Phanna said after seeing the stack of wooden skull sculptures in the living room.

-"I really didn't want to but considring it's to help melody, I feel like I have no choice but to go with your your strange plan."
+"I really didn't want to but considering it's to help melody, I feel like I have no choice but to go with your your strange plan."
 Mikay sighed.

 "Glad to have you on board then" Phanna smiled.